CONFEST-2026/confest-2026.github.io/location/index.md

 ### Trains
 We encourage you to consider taking the train!

 Liverpool is exceptionally well-connected and easy to reach by train from major cities and airports across the UK.
-From Manchester, it’s just over half an hour away, and Manchester Airport can be reached in around 1 hour 20 minutes.
+From Manchester, it is just over half an hour away, and Manchester Airport can be reached in around 1 hour 20 minutes.
 Birmingham is also conveniently close, with journeys from both the city centre and the airport typically taking under two hours.
-And from London, fast direct trains make the trip in around two hours fifteen minutes (itself reachable from Paris and Brussels in a little over two hours).
+From London, fast direct trains make the trip in around two hours fifteen minutes; London itself is reachable from Paris and Brussels in a little over two hours.

 Liverpool Lime Street is the main station in Liverpool (Liverpool Central is the local metro network hub only).